WordPress/media-corps-group-issue-tracker/README.md

 - [Making a WordPress Media Corps](https://make.wordpress.org/marketing/2024/03/20/making-a-wordpress-media-corps/)
 - [WordPress Media Corps Next Steps](https://make.wordpress.org/marketing/2024/04/29/wordpress-media-corps-next-steps/)

-Those interested in participating and following along are welcome to join the [#media-corps](https://wordpress.slack.com/archives/C0723V9S7CY) Slack channel.
+Media partners and those interested in participating and following along are welcome to join the `#media-corps` channel of the Making WordPress Slack.
+Contributors of the Media Corps team also use the `#media-corps-team` channel to discuss project work and tasks.